Brian-MacCurtin/Data-Analyst-Practice/README.md

 ## Research Question 3: What are the most **in demand skills** for a data analyst?

-For this question, I wanted to look at **all** data analyst jobs. instead of looking at just remote jobs or jobs in a certain area.
+For this question, I wanted to look at **all** data analyst jobs instead of looking at oly remote jobs or jobs in a certain area.
+Similar to the previous research, I sorted the results in descending order, starting with the most in demand skill.
 ```SQL
 SELECT
     sd.skills AS skill,